Kozea/WeasyPrint/docs/first_steps.rst

 If you want to use WeasyPrint as a Python library, you’ll have to follow a few extra steps.
 Please read this chapter carefully.

-The first step is to install the latest version of Python from the `Microsoft Store`_.
+The first step is to install the `Python Install Manager`_ from the Microsoft Store.

 When Python is installed, you have to install Pango and its dependencies.
 The easiest way to install these libraries is to use MSYS2.
 Here are the steps you